GabLeRoux/webextensions-history-browser/ReadMe.md

 ![webextensions-history-browser-readme](resources/webextensions-history-browser-readme.png)

-A simple firefox plugin that helps you browse your history because firefox default history browser doesn't let you filter or sort based on dates as of September 2017 and other extensions that can do it aren't compatible with Firefox anymore.
+**Simple browser extension that helps you browse history like a boss.**

+Firefox's default history browser is uncool.
+It doesn't let you filter or sort by dates as of September 2017.
+Other extensions that can do it aren't compatible with Firefox anymore and or aren't open source.

 ## Preview